Azure/azure-kusto-microhack/README.md

 ![Screen capture 1](/assets/images/Challenge5-Task0-Pic2.png)

 -->
-We will use the table LogisticsTelemetryHistorical
+For the next tasks, we will use the table LogisticsTelemetryHistorical

 #### Task 1: Explore the table and columns
 Write a query to learn the table, its columns, data types using any random 10 rows